 IT Governance: Yours, Mine, or Ours?

 A robust and collaborative IT governance foundation is critical to technology and enterprise decision-making.
 Managing those decisions around departmental, centralized or internal, and shared IT domains — “yours,” “mine,” and “ours,” respectively — offers an opportunity to strengthen your IT governance where it counts and take a coordinated approach.
-Effective IT governance is even more important in times like these when crises force a change almost overnight — like how higher education has had to move courses online.
+Effective IT governance is even more important in times like these when crises force a change almost overnight.

 Each of these domains has its own needs, creating challenges for your enterprise’s centralized IT function.
 And before you can develop a coordinated management approach, you need to understand the differences among them, from the perspective of your central IT group: